aonori3/SplicePredictor/README.md

 ## Model Architecture

 The SplicePredictor model uses multiple convolutional blocks followed by dense layers for classification.
 For more details, see `splicepredictor.py`.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Contact

+For any questions or concerns, please contact the author at aoiotani@college.harvard.edu.